Prabakaransr19/weather_application/README.md

-Here’s a suggested "README" content for your weather application based on the provided design:

 Weather Application
   Overview
   The Weather Application provides real-time weather updates and a 5-day weather forecast.
 It includes additional details like air quality, sunrise and sunset timings, humidity, pressure, visibility, and wind speed.
 This application is designed to be user-friendly and visually appealing, using a clean and intuitive interface.